mdabros/SharpLearning/README.md

 Currently the main focus is supervised learning for classification and regression, while also providing the necesarry tools for optimizing and validating the trained models.

-SharpLearning provides a unified interface for machine learning algorithms.
+SharpLearning provides a simple high-level interface for machine learning algorithms.
 In SharpLearning a machine learning algorithm is refered to as a *Learner*, and a machine learning model is refered to as a *PredictorModel*.
 An example of usage can be seen below:

 ```c#